 Prime Rib From Red Osier Landmark Restaurant

-The Red Osier Landmark Restaurant was opened in 1979, but the iconic red roofed building in which it lives was built in the late 1930s.
-Known for their quality cuts of meat, the fan favorite is the delectable and well-marbled prime rib, served fresh and carved tableside.
+The Red Osier Landmark Restaurant was opened in 1979, but the iconic red-roofed building in which it lives was built in the late 1930s.
+Known for their quality cuts of meat, the fan-favorite is the delectable and well-marbled prime rib, served fresh and carved tableside.
 The popularity of the prime rib is legendary across Western NY, so you’ll want a reservation here to hold your spot.
-The prime rib has remained their signature and staple dish since opening, but they also have crispy fish fry, fresh seafood, and a variety of local and craft beverages.
+The prime rib has remained their signature and staple dish since opening, but they also have a crispy fish fry, fresh seafood, and a variety of local and craft beverages.

-A Reuben and a Guiness From O'Lacy's Irish Pub
+A Reuben and a Guinness From O'Lacy's Irish Pub

 A true Irish pub in the heart of Batavia, O’Lacy’s is the best place to go for a pint of Guinness and a hearty Ruben sandwich.
 The quaint pub exterior could be transported straight from Dublin, while their menu is a selection of classic American cuisine with an Irish flare.
 O’Lacy’s is known for their exceptional customer service, premium beer selection, and homemade chips and dip.